Scott Fraser (politician): Provincial politics

 Fraser did not initially put his name forward to represent the BC NDP in the 2005 provincial election, but after the NDP candidate in the Alberni-Qualicum riding withdrew, the riding association asked Fraser to stand for election.
 The 47-year-old Fraser, who was living in Qualicum Beach by that time, agreed.
 He was supported by party leader Carole James who campaigned in the riding in late-April and early-May.
-The incumbent, BC Liberal Gillian Trumper, was seeking re-election and being challenged by the 66-year-old Jack Thornburgh for the Green Party, Michael Mann for the Marijuana Party, and the 50-year-old digital animator Jen Fisher-Bradley for Democratic Reform BC.
-Fraser won with over 50% of the vote and his party formed the official opposition to the BC Liberals who formed a majority government.
+The incumbent, BC Liberal Gillian Trumper, sought re-election against Jack Thornburgh for the Green Party, Michael Mann for the Marijuana Party, and digital animator Jen Fisher-Bradley for Democratic Reform BC, in addition to Fraser.
+Fraser won with over 50% of the vote, and his party formed the official opposition to the BC Liberals who formed a majority government.